 in downstream motorized travel at other than a slow, wakeless speed.

 j.
 Launch, travel (stay within visual contact), and camp together as a group.
-No boats may
+No

 k. ensure boat tags issued by the river ranger remain attached to the boats for the entire

 8. Pets are prohibited on the Desolation Gray Canyons section of the Green River year round.

 9. Minimum trip length is three calendar days, and maximum trip length is nine calendar days.